 How is Richter’s Syndrome treated?

 The treatment for Richter’s Syndrome depends upon the exact sub-type of lymphoma in question, as revealed by the diagnostic excisional or core biopsy.
 In most RS cases, transformation to DLBCL is confirmed.
-The current standard first-line treatment for this type of lymphoma is the immuno-chemotherapy regimen known as R-CHOP.
-Other second-line chemotherapy regimens often used to treat this type of lymphoma (if non-responsive or ‘refractory’ to R-CHOP) include R-ICE, D-HAC, R-DHAP, GIVE, etc. If Hodgkin lymphoma is confirmed, the current first-line chemotherapy regimen is known as ABVD.
+The current standard first-line treatment for this type of lymphoma is the immuno-chemotherapy using a combination of chemo drugs and a targeted anti-CD 20 monoclonal antibody.
+Other second-line chemotherapy regimens often used to treat this type of lymphoma (if non-responsive or ‘refractory’ to R-CHOP) include R-ICE, D-HAC, R-DHAP, GIVE, etc. If Hodgkin lymphoma is confirmed, the current first-line is combination chemotherapy alone.
 Stem cell transplant using a patient’s own stem cells (autologous) or a sibling or unrelated donor (allogeneic) stem cells may also be considered in some patients if deemed clinically appropriate.